Blockchain And The Environment

 Most cryptos are built on the Proof of Work (PoW) system, which consumes a lot of energy.
 PoW acts as a security system for cryptos as there is no third party, such as a bank, to oversee transactions.
 Users must instead solve cryptographic puzzles using inefficient machines to add blocks of verified transactions to the blockchain.
 The system is purposefully inefficient as using and paying for large amounts of energy makes it less profitable for someone to mess up the blockchain, and the environment obviously doesn’t take kindly to intentional inefficiency.

 The interactions between blockchain and the environment go further still, with concerns being raised regarding electronic waste (e-waste).
 Competing crypto miners need increasingly more efficient mining hardware every 1-2 years.
-Bitcoin mining has been shown to create 135g of e-waste per transaction, 30,000x more than a Visa transaction, and has been held responsible for the production of many damaging greenhouse gases that cause climate change.
-It has also been described by the creator of the internet, Tim Berners-Lee, as a fundamentally pointless way of using energy.
+Bitcoin mining has been shown to consistently create over 100g of e-waste per transaction, and this is linked to the production of many damaging greenhouse gases that cause climate change.
+It has also been described by Tim Berners-Lee, credited as the creator of the internet, as a fundamentally pointless way of using energy.
 One major concern is that mining is less efficient when the price of crypto increases.
+On the other hand, technological improvements have led to greatly improved efficiency for Bitcoin-mining hardware, and these advancements could mitigate some of the issues linked to energy-intensive Blockchain transactions.

 Environmentally Friendly Blockchain Setups